exonum/exonum-doc/src/home/design-overview.md

 Although every node has its own configuration file, some setups should be changed for all nodes simultaneously.
 This service allows updating configuration through the blockchain itself.

-In addition, administrators may apply new configuration values without node restarting.
+Using Configuration Update service, any validator may propose new configuration and other validator vote for it.
+Proposal needs validators supermajority to become accepted; however, it still is inactive and current settings are still used.
+New configuration includes `actual_from` parameter pointing to the blockchain height, upon reaching which this configuration activates.

 More detailed description can be found here: [Configuration service](../advanced/services/configuration).

 #### Anchoring service